Progetto-Pon-2022/progetto/README.md

-# the starting idea :
+# The starting idea :

 we have started the project thinking to something that can move around and pick up rubbish left in autonomy, without the human presence.